-To study the impact of natural climate variability on recent trends in atmospheric methane concentration, we investigated the correlation between ENSO cycles and records of the mixing ratiosmole fractions and stable carbon isotopes of methane, as well as HCN as a biomass burning indicator.
-As δ^{13} CH4 is subject to a mutually reinforcing signal from ENSO suppression of wetland emissions and enhancement of biomass burning CH4 (or vice versa)), as well as positive feedbacks from OH-dynamics, it is particularly suited to study the role of ENSO in the CH4 cycle.
+To study the impact of natural climate variability on recent trends in atmospheric methane concentration, we investigated the correlation between ENSO cycles and records of the mole fractions and stable carbon isotopes of methane, as well as HCN as a biomass burning indicator.
+As $\delta^{13}$ CH4 is subject to a mutually reinforcing signal from ENSO suppression of wetland emissions and enhancement of biomass burning CH4 (or vice versa), as well as positive feedbacks from OH dynamics, it is particularly suited to study the role of ENSO in the CH4 cycle.

-We find a sizeable effect of ENSO on biomass burning, as indicated by HCN variability in Southern mid-latitudes.
-In contrast, ENSO explains a smaller fraction (≤37%) of δ13CH4[CH4] IAV even in the Southern tropics, where the expected effect should be greatest.
-Trends in [CH4] and δ13CH4 in these latitudes are far less influenced by ENSO (≤23%).
+We find a sizeable effect of ENSO on biomass burning, as indicated by HCN variability in southern mid-latitudes.
+In contrast, ENSO explains a smaller fraction (< 37%) of [CH4] IAV, even in the southern tropics, where the expected effect should be greatest.
+Trends in [CH4] and $\delta^{13}$ CH4 in these latitudes are far less influenced by ENSO (< 23 %).
 On hemispheric and global scales the ENSO signal in the methane records is similarly weak.
-Our results do not rule out that ENSO influences CH4 emissions from wetlands and biomass burning through temperature, enhanced precipitation or droughts in key regions, but any such impacts are overwhelmed by OH-dynamics or other source and sink processes.
+Our results do not rule out that ENSO influences CH4 emissions from wetlands and biomass burning through temperature, enhanced precipitation, or droughts in key regions, but any such impacts are overwhelmed by OH dynamics or other source and sink processes.
 We review literature estimates of ENSO-driven emissions and find them too small and sporadic to account for the post-2007 rise.
-Counteracting OH-dynamics are expected to further dampen any influence ENSO may have on methane growth rates.
+Counteracting OH dynamics are expected to further dampen any influence ENSO may have on methane growth rates.
 Our findings suggest that ENSO is not an important driver for recent global trends in methane, including the [CH4] plateau and the increase in [CH4] since 2007.
-The latter rise-must therefore have different causes.
-Our results eannotdo not rule out that wetland production is a main-contributor to the post-2007 [CH4]-rise if driven by environmental controls other than ENSO.
-However, causes for a rapid shift in wetland production to match the sudden onset of the concentration rise in 2007 are unclear and a recent study does not find This is suggested by an increase in global-wetland CH4 production between the periods 2000-2006 and 2012 (Poulter2006-2014, although with the limited confidence of a single wetland emissions model (Zhang et al., 2017)-2018).
-The longer the atmospheric [CH4] and δ13CH4 trends persist, the less probable are processes that impact IAV and short-lived cyclical events like ENSO as the driver.
-Therefore, we consider increasing anthropogenic sources as the more likely cause of the [CH4]-rise.
+The latter must therefore have different causes.
+Our results do not rule out that wetland production is a contributor to the post-2007 [CH4] rise if driven by environmental controls other than ENSO.
+This is suggested by an increase in wetland CH4 production between the periods 2000-2006 and 2006-2014, although with the limited confidence of a single wetland emissions model (Zhang et al., 2018).
+The longer the atmospheric [CH4] and $\delta^{13}$ CH4 trends persist, the less probable processes that impact IAV and short-lived cyclical events like ENSO as the driver are.
+Therefore, we consider increasing anthropogenic sources as the more likely cause of the [CH4] rise.
 Changes in removal rates via OH have been suggested as an additional (Rigby et al., 2017) or alternative (Turner et al., 2017) driver of the increase, but recent work suggests that sink impacts are not dominant (Naus et al., 2018).
-There is evidence for additional methane emissions from agriculture (Schaefer(Wolf et al., 20162017) and from fossil fuel sources (Hausmann et al., 2016) and); both may contribute to the current rise in [CH4] (Worden et al., 2017).
-Further identification of these emissionsprocesses is necessary to inform climate change mitigation policies and climate projections.
+There is evidence for additional methane emissions from agriculture (Wolf et al., 2017) and from fossil fuel sources (Hausmann et al., 2016); both may contribute to the current rise in [CH4] (Worden et al., 2017).
+Further identification of these processes is necessary to inform climate change mitigation policies and climate projections.